Common Lisp the Language, 2nd Edition

 for all character streams.)

-See stream-external-format
+See stream-external-format.

 When the caller is finished with the stream, it should close the file

-by using the close
+by using the close function.
+The

-form does this automatically, and so is
+with-open-file form does this automatically, and so is

-preferred for most purposes. open
+preferred for most purposes. open should be used only when

 the control structure of the program necessitates opening and closing of